autonomical1/ObsidianBackup/Chapter 22 Notes.md

 - $R = \frac{\rho \cdot L}{A}$
 	- property of a specific wire, since it depends on the conductors length, diameter and material

+ **Energy and Power**:
+ - The charge escalator transfers the chemical energy $E_{chem}$ to the electric potential energy U of the charges
+ - That energy is then dissipated as the charges move through the lightbulb, keeping the filament warm and glowing
+ -